John Leverett the Younger

 John Leverett (August 25, 1662 - May 3, 1724) was an early Anglo-American lawyer, politician, educator, and President of Harvard College.

 Early life and education

 Leverett was born on August 25, 1662, in Boston, Massachusetts Bay Colony, the son of Hudson Leverett, an attorney, and Sarah (Payton) Leverett, and grandson of John Leverett who was later the governor of the Massachusetts Bay Colony.
-He was educated at Boston Latin School and Harvard College, where he obtained a Bachelor of Arts in 1680 and a Master of Arts in 1683.
+He was educated at Boston Latin School and Harvard College, where he graduated as a Bachelor of Arts in 1680 and a Master of Arts in 1683.